-Ronald McDonald House Charities, Portland and Bangor, Maine
+Ronald McDonald House Charities of Maine

 More than 300 Volunteers at the Ronald McDonald House in Portland Maine are scheduled into four 3-hour calendar shifts each day to staff the front desk, clean rooms, and provide families with support to help make their lives easier while their children are being treated in nearby hospitals.

 The Development Triad:

 - The Client: Ronald McDonald House Charities of Maine required on-line volunteer scheduling support to replace its manual paper-based system.

 - The Student Team: Bowdoin College, Brunswick, Maine developed the original Homebase application with 4 computer science students and an instructor during the spring 2008 semester.
 Other Bowdoin student teams refined and extended it in 2011, 2013, and 2015.
 A Whitman College student team adapted Homebase for the Ronald McDonald House in Providence in 2105.